Greenstand/Greenstand-Overview/Roadmap.md

 ### Link donations to individual trees or groups of trees

 ### Advanced GIS features and Data Analysis

+#### Planting planning
++ Notify planters to check on particular trees
++ Species mixture and layout
++ Collection of forest products
++ Coordination of collection
++ Coordination of pickup

 ### Tree Token Traidng
 + Ability to trade the "ownership" of tree tokens for real money or services.